makanakabailey/2pbal/VERCEL_DEPLOYMENT_GUIDE.md

 Install Command: npm install
 Root Directory: ./
 ```

+**Note**: The new structure separates frontend and backend into their own folders, providing better organization and deployment flexibility.

 ### 4. Environment Variables Setup
 In Vercel Dashboard → Your Project → Settings → Environment Variables, add all these: